GlobedGD/globed2/server/protocol.md

 * 19000+ - AdminAuthPacket - admin auth
 * 19001 - AdminSendNoticePacket - send notice to everyone or a specific connected person
+* 19002 - AdminDisconnectPacket - disconnect a user with a specific message

 ### Server